Tamim al-Dari: Property rights in Palestine

-In the name of Allah, the Merciful, the Beneficent.
-Mentioned in this deed (kitab) is what the Messenger of Allah (Muhammad) bestowed upon the Daris.
-Since Allah gave to him (the Prophet) the earth, he (then) bestowed upon them [the Dari clan] Bayt 'Ayniin, Hibrun [or Habrun], al-Martum and Bayt Ibrahim-whoever is (living) inside them-forever.
-'Abbas b.
-'Abd al-Muttalib, Khuzayma b.
-Qays, and Hasana witnessed this.

 As the land was not in the Muhammad's possession at the time, Muslim hagiographical sources, including modern scholars, mention this apparent feat of foreknowledge as a proof to bolster Muhammad's claim of Prophethood.
 Tamim legally acquired the property under the reign of the second Caliph Umar and embarked on his journey towards his land after the death of the third Caliph, Uthman.
 It is difficult to trace back the history of the property Tamim received as the city of Hebron is rarely mentioned in Islamic historical sources.
 However, various disputes over the rights of the land are recorded throughout the ages.

 When the Seljuk Turks became dominant in Jerusalem (1073 CE), the Daris claim to the land came to face serious disputes; in certain cases, it seems that the rulers of the land had aimed to dispossess the Daris from their land.
 One example of an issue raised was by the Qadi of Jerusalem, Abu Hatim al-Harawi al-Hanafi issued a fatwa in which he claimed Muhammad could not rightfully bestow the land to the Daris as it had not been under his rule at that time.
 This argument was considered extremely audacious, depending more on political interests than Islamic jurisprudence, and was subsequently refuted at length by everyone who had commented on the subject thereafter.
 Eventually, the Daris' right to the property was defended by the great mystic and scholar, Al-Ghazali who happened to be in Jerusalem during this period.
 Ghazali's defense of the Daris' right to the property marked an interesting rift within Islamic jurisprudence during this time.
 Prominent Shafi'i jurists, like Ghazali and Suyuti were defending the right of Tamim ad-Dari's family to the land in Hebron, and then Hanafis, largely influenced by the rulership contested this right.
 Defending the property rights of the Tamimi family was considered especially important as the land deed provided a unique, written precedent dated from the time of Muhammad for the system of the waqf- considered central to Islam.